Table of Contents

-This tour includes entire ground transportation with English speaking tour guide (please inquire if you require a guide for other languages), site guides, all the entrance fees, pick-up from hotel, departure transfer, and all taxes.
+This tour includes entire ground transportation with English speaking tour guide (please inquire if you require a guide for other languages), site guides, all the entrance fees, pick-up from the hotel, departure transfer, and all taxes.

 In Pinnawala you can wash an elephant and make an elephant back ride in the beautiful countryside.
 However, this is an optional activity and the participants have to pay at the site.
-You’re memorable Kandy one day tour comes to the end with the visit to the shopping area of Kandy and the departure transfer follows.
+Your memorable Kandy one-day tour comes to the end with the visit to the shopping area of Kandy and the departure transfer follows.
 The departure transfer takes around 3 hours from Kandy to Colombo.
 If you are heading to the airport the time taken for the transfer is about 30 minutes less.

 The scenic upcountry train journey

-On the second day of the trip, you will be taking the country train journey from Peradeniya railway station.
+On the second day of the trip, you will be taking the country train journey from the Peradeniya railway station.
 Your driver/guide take you to the railway station and buy the tickets for you.
 However, you will take the train journey while your driver guide drives to the railway station, where you are getting off at (Nanu Oya railway station).

 Sri Lanka’s hill country rail trip is a fiendish proposition not only for any rail journey in Sri Lanka but also for many journeys on mountain rail tracks around the world.
-An 1800 meters high spine of mountains that rises in the middle, run down to zero as it spreads at 360° angle while unfolding into high plateaus, fissuring into canyons and sheltering mist-shrouded small towns.
+An 1800 meters high spine of mountains that rises in the middle, runs down to zero as it spreads at a 360° angle while unfolding into high plateaus, fissuring into canyons and sheltering mist-shrouded small towns.

 It might be a daunting task to get a seat and travel comfortably on this popular train route due to the high demand, that’s why we book all your train tickets in advance with the central railway.

 You will be making a brief Nuwara Eliya city, which is the last bastion of your rail journey that sits 1800 meters above sea level.
-You will be visiting Gregory Lanka, Nuwara Eliya city, Victoria park and a tea garden before heading to Colombo to finish your trip.
+You will be visiting Gregory Lanka, Nuwara Eliya city, Victoria Park, and a tea garden before heading to Colombo to finish your trip.

-The hills country of Sri Lanka is consisting of few popular hill stations such as Bandarawela, Ella, Haputale.
+The hills country of Sri Lanka is consisting of a few popular hill stations such as Bandarawela, Ella, and Haputale.
 However, Nuwara Eliya is the lost loved hills station on the island and more than half of the holidaymakers take refuge in this mountain resort.
 The beautiful city offers a unique climate and vegetation.